vshpotter/microsoft-365-docs/microsoft-365/syntex/set-up-microsoft-syntex.md

 ### Setup instructions by service

-The following table provides links to the specific setup instructions for each service.
+The following tables provides links to the specific setup instructions for each service.

 #### Document and image services